-Where the overall accuracy results are greater than or equal to 97 per cent then the DNO will be deemed to have met the accuracy levels set out in the RIGs.
-If not the remaining overall sample will be audited at Stage 3.
+If the overall accuracy results are greater than or equal to 97 per cent, the DNO will be deemed to have met the accuracy levels set out in the rigs.
+If not, the remaining overall sample will be audited at Stage 3.

-Where the LV accuracy results are greater than or equal to 92 per cent then the DNO will be deemed to have met the accuracy levels set out in the RIGs.
-If not the remaining LV sample will be audited at Stage 3.
+If the LV accuracy results are greater than or equal to 92 per cent, then the DNO will be deemed to have met the accuracy levels set out in the rigs.
+If not, the remaining LV sample will be audited at Stage 3.